antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 }
 ```

-    &is-fen-string

-Here is a way to use that predicate function:
+Here is a way to use that verification function:

 ```raku